jerdog/demystifying-devex-slidev/slides.md

 - Reduced cognitive load and shift to developer well-being and satisfaction

-- Encouragement of experiementation and fast feedback loops
+- Encouragement of experimentation and fast feedback loops

 </v-clicks>